Chocorean/authmod/README.md

 AuthMod is a server side Minecraft mod allowing you to accept premium or demo minecraft accounts safely.
 What is important to remind with this mod is **the mojang authentication cannot be used**.
 So if you rely on this, this mod is maybe not a good solution for you.
 Authmod proposes a set of interesting features:

-- Possibility to enable or disable the registration on the minecraft server.
+- Possibility to enable or disable the registration on the server.
-- Possibility to enable or disable the authentication on the minecraft server.
+- Possibility to enable or disable the authentication on the server.
 - Possibility to register a list of allowed users.
+- Possibility to ban a registered player.
+- Registration/authentication can require an email address.
 - Possibility to exclude a player if he's not logged after a certain delay.

 All the data related to the registration, the authentication... are stored either in a SQL database or a file.